Selected Brewer’s Rice

 Homegrown Rice – From Agematsu Town, Kiso-gun

-Since 2008, Nakazen Shuzo started cultivating its own rice (the “Hitogokochi” rice brand, suited for sake brewing) in Agematsu, a town adjacent to its location, and succeeded in brewing sake using “locally produced homegrown rice,” which was the purpose of this endeavor.
+Since 2008, Nakazen Shuzo started cultivating its own rice (the “Sankeinishiki” rice brand, suited for sake brewing) in Agematsu, a town adjacent to its location, and succeeded in brewing sake using “locally produced homegrown rice,” which was the purpose of this endeavor.
 Since sunshine duration in Kiso is short, it is not really an ideal location for cultivating rice.
 However, even in Kiso, the Yoshino district in Agematsu Town thrives with agriculture as clear, snowmelted water from Mt.
 Kiso Komagatake is abundant and available for the rice paddies.